AndreyAleshin/ComputerStore/README.md

 # ComputerStore 💻🖥🎮

-Here is a quick demo of a project (as user and admin respectively)
+Here is a quick demo of a project (as a user and an admin respectively)

 ![Project demo as user](src/main/resources/app-demo/user.gif)